ausaccessfed/dev-portal/docs/_connection-types/02-summary.md

 ### Production Federation

 To participate in the production federation you must subscribe to the federation.
 Details on how to do this are available on the [AAF website][aaf-website].

 [aaf-website]: https://aaf.edu.au/subscribe/who.html

 ### Connection Types

 There are several ways to connect to the federation.
-Below are the current available options including OpenID Connect, SAML, Rapid Connect and VerifID.
+Below are the current available options including OpenID Connect, SAML, Rapid Connect, VerifID and eduGAIN.

 ![Connection Methods](/assets/images/connect-a-service/Connection-types.png)